 One of the world’s poorest countries, Togo is located in West Africa.
 It is a relatively small country on the continent and is bordered by Burkina Faso to the north, Benin to the east and Ghana to the west.
 Its southern border meets the Gulf of Guinea, which is part of the Atlantic Ocean.

 The foundation that education provides can be the beginning of the positive change that Togo needs.
 But the country doesn’t have the resources to create and support this vital school system.
 The current small, thatched-roof school structures need to be replaced with buildings that keep children protected from inclement weather and offer proper classrooms.
-Schools need to be built on sites in communities that don’t have schools at all; and those sites need access to clean water and sanitation facilities.
+Schools need to be built on sites in communities that don’t have schools at all.
 Schools need teachers who can earn a living from their profession; both the students and the teachers need supplies.

 Togo – and the Togolese children – want to create a better future.
 They need our help.